Spiritual Warfare

 *BTW, not everything is a spiritual, demonic attack.
 Sometimes we tend to over-spiritualize every negative encounter we have, just like we do with every positive thing, relating it to a “miracle”.

 Looking at Scripture, like Ezekiel 28:12-28, Isaiah 14:12-14, and 1 John 3:8, Satan did not “create” sin, but was a fallen cherub who sinned himself from the beginning.
-God didn’t “create” sin either, but—it is to my understanding—sin was simply in existence in response to creation’s free will choice between good and evil (I’ll break this down in a minute).
+God didn’t “create” sin either, but—it is to my understanding—sin was simply in existence in response to creation’s free-will choice between good and evil (I’ll break this down in a minute).

 “Assuming Ezekiel 28:12–18 is symbolic of Satan’s fall, Satan is described as a ‘guardian cherub’…Satan rebelled against God because of pride.
 Satan did not want to be the most beautiful or most powerful angel.
 Satan wanted to be God.
 Satan did not want to worship God.
 Satan wanted to be worshiped.
 So, Satan rebelled and became the fallen angel we now know as the devil” (Got Questions).